 On a personal note Greg enjoys spending time with his family, woodworking, water sports, golf and many other outdoor activities.

-Adrian Bulley has recently been promoted to the role of Senior Engineering Officer in the Engineering and Environment Branch of the Planning and Development Department.
+Adrian Bulley currently holds the position of Engineering Planning East Manager in the Engineering, Health and Environment Branch of the Planning and Regulatory Services Department.

 Adrian is married and has three children: Luke (20); Kate (17) and Peter (12).